NEWS

 Feedback on Radio 4 were very positive about the series.
 Would that I could say that about many of my previous productions, oh boy.

-Recent Comedy
+Recent Radio

-I always enjoy doing a spot of exec-producing for prodco Curtains For Radio, especially as the day of recording draws heavily on my old line producer and sound FX skills.
+I also especially enjoy working on the day of recording which draw heavily on my old line producer and sound FX skills.

 Older Stories